alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   receiver reaches it only where its items ALREADY carry the inner proof:
   `[[1], [2]]::flatten()` answers a `List<Integer>`, because the items of a literal are never asked for a predicate of their own.
+- **A refined Method that CARRIES the proof forward is a trap for a witness written over that refinement.** `NonEmptyString::uppercase`, `lowercase`, `reverse` and `repeat` each answer a `NonEmptyString`, and so does `NonEmptyList::reverse`.
+So a witness body that transforms its receiver and then compares — `@::lowercase()::is(other::lowercase())` inside a `namespace Fold for NonEmptyString is Equatable` — asks a proven String for `is`, which is the very Method being written, and calls itself.
+Name the base Namespace at the call to stop it: `@::lowercase()::<String>is(…)`.
+Nothing reports the shape yet.
+In tail position JavaScriptCore loops rather than overflowing the stack, so the run never ends and never names the file — the cost of finding it once was twenty minutes of a test run printing nothing.
 - **A Type and the Namespace that targets it belong in one file.** `Optional` and `Ordering` each declare their Choice and the Namespace over it together;
   splitting them across files works, but leaves the two halves of one idea